Share:

 Norske Tog is responsible for bringing the coverage available on the outside of the train inside.
 The mobile network operators are responsible for developing the commercial network around the lines, and Bane NOR is responsible for coordinating and facilitating that the commercial telecommunications operators are able to carry out the work to provide coverage within the tunnels.

-Consultancy firm Gamba has conducted testing on the Østfold Line to measure the data speeds available, with a particular focus on the route between Ski and Moss, following the installation of signal boosters.
-This is a stretch of railway with diverse terrain and numerous tunnels.
+The consultancy firm Gamba has conducted testing on the Østfold Line to measure the data speeds available, with particular focus on the route between Ski and Moss, following the installation of the mobile signal boosters.
+This is a railway line with diverse terrain and numerous tunnels.
 The tests have shown that the download speed measured in at a minimum of five Mbps (Megabits per second) for 98 percent of the time.
-The Norwegian Railway Directorate has defined five Mbps as the minimum value that can be offered in order to provide a positive customer experience.
+The Norwegian Railway Directorate has defined 5 Mbps as the minimum value that can be offered in order to provide a positive customer experience.

 Both Telenor and Telia have also conducted tests that have proved that the signal boosters are providing improved coverage and higher data rates on board the trains.
 Reporting its findings, Telenor writes that ‘with the repeater, the signal has been raised to the perfect level throughout the entire train’.